 Enhanced Dendritic Action Potential Backpropagation in Parvalbumin-positive Basket Cells During Sharp Wave Activity.
 B. Chiovini, GF.
 Turi, G. Katona, A. Kaszas, F. Erdelyi, G. Szabo, H. Monyer, A. Csakanyi, ES.
 Vizi, B. Rozsa, Neurochemical Research (2010)

-One of the most useful advantages of two-photon microscopy is the possibility to examine not just the surface of the tissue but the deeper layers of the sample as well.
+One of the most significant advantages of two-photon microscopy is the ability to examine not only the tissue’s surface but also its deeper layers.
+While confocal microscopy can penetrate the tissue, it is limited to just a few dozen micrometers.

 Figure 1.
-Schematics of the effects of over and underfilling on deep imaging.
-During overfilling the high NA photons are likely to scatter out before reaching the focal point.
-On the other hand, in the case of underfilling, photons are focused into a narrower beam, so less photons will be scattered.
+Schematics illustrating the effects of underfilling the objective during deep imaging.
+High NA photons are prone to scattering out before reaching the focal point.
+Conversely, underfilling the objective focuses photons into a narrower beam, resulting in reduced photon scattering.

 Depth over everything